 In essence this is a humble practice facility, on a 17-acre lake with synthetic tees, many of which have shade and rain protection.
 There’s a nice breeze blowing off the lake, and the views are super pretty at sunset.

 11. Zinkil Park

 This park is one of the quieter ones in the West Park area.
-A short 30-minute walk, Zinkil Park is located on Washington Street.
-It does have lots of amenities for visitors to enjoy.
+Within walking distance of the city, Zinkil Park is on Washington Street in Hollywood.
+There’s a lot of amenities for visitors to enjoy.

 These include a lighted trail, with ten exercise stations at intervals along the way.
 With beautiful mature trees for shade I couldn’t think of many better places to get a workout in.

 There are also two playgrounds for the kids to enjoy, but the highlight for families is an interactive water feature.
 This is the perfect antidote for those blistering summer days.

 12. Seminole Hard Rock Hotel & Casino Hollywood

 A straight drive north on SR 7 will get you to the ultra-modern Seminole Hard Rock Hotel & Casino, which completed an impressive expansion in 2019.